-If a party violates a custody order, you may file a petition for contempt and the court will schedule a hearing to decide whether the other party is in contempt and whether to issue sanctions, such as a fine or imprisonment, or to temporarily change the terms of the order until a full hearing is held on a petition to modify.
+If a party violates a custody order, you may file a petition for contempt.
+The court will schedule a hearing to decide whether the other party is in contempt and whether to issue sanctions, such as a fine or imprisonment, or to temporarily change the terms of the order until a full hearing is held only if a petition to modify is also pending before the Court.
 A form and instructions are available on the Philadelphia Bar Association's website.